Welcome to Commuter Life

 Sophomore Surge Mentor:

 Sophomore Surge Mentors are junior, senior, or graduate students who are paired with sophomore commuter students based on college or major.
-Surge mentors will provide general tutoring, refer mentees to various campus resources, provide opportunities for self-reflection/improvement, and introduce or reinforce the importance of campus involvement and leadership.
+Surge mentors will provide career and major exploration, refer mentees to various campus resources, provide opportunities for self-reflection/improvement, and introduce or reinforce the importance of campus involvement and leadership.

 "Engage with an Aztec...
 Succeed with an Aztec"